We may receive compensation when you click on links to products from our partners.

-Telephone Interviews have become very popular as the first step in an interview process.
-Unfortunately, telephone interviews are probably the toughest type of interviews.
+Telephone interviews have become very popular as the first step in the interview process.
+Unfortunately, telephone interviews are probably the toughest type of interview.
 Without visual cues (from both the interviewer and the interviewee), it is very difficult to know when to pause for the next question and when you’ve nailed the answer.
 Telephone interviews require even more preparation than in-person interviews.
 One important advantage to telephone interviews is that you can (and should) refer to your notes during the interview (just be careful to pay attention and not pause for too long).

-Scheduling – Unlike an in-person interview, where you (hopefully) have the undivided attention of the interviewer, selecting when and where to have your telephone interview are as important as being prepared for the interview:
+Unlike an in-person interview, where you (hopefully) have the undivided attention of the interviewer, selecting when and where to have your telephone interview is as important as being prepared for the interview:

 - Scout out your location a day or two in advance (at the same time of day) to ensure it will work out and to give yourself time to pick an alternative.

-Preparation – There is no excuse for not being prepared for an interview, doubly so with a telephone interview.
-The usual preparation is required (see below), but keep notes and reference materials which can be leveraged during the interview:
+There is no excuse for not being prepared for an interview, doubly so with a telephone interview.
+The usual preparation is required (see below), but keep notes and reference materials that can be leveraged during the interview:

 - Have your resume handy, as well as the job specifications/listing (if available).